ekansa/open-context-py/opencontext_py/apps/searcher/new_solrsearcher/README.md

 understand and maintain.

 ## General architecture
-Open Context defines a very abstract and not particularly user-friendly schema for indexing documuents (all the Manifest items) in Solr.
+Open Context defines a very abstract and not particularly user-friendly schema for indexing documents (all the Manifest items) in Solr.
 We have lots of abstraction in the solr schema because we have to ingest data from different projects, all of which have their own descriptive attributes and controlled vocabularies.
 So Open Context uses a very abstract Solr schema, with many, many dynamic fields to